 - Arc Chute Type

 Plain break type air circuit breaker: Plain ACB is the simplest form of the air circuit breaker.
 In this type, contacts are made in the shape of two horns.
 The arc initially strikes across the shortest distance between the horns.
-It is then moved slowly upwards by the convection currents caused by heating of air during arcing and interaction of magnetic and electric fields.
+It is then moved slowly upwards by the convection currents caused by the heating of air during arcing and the interaction of magnetic and electric fields.

 Magnetic blow-out type air circuit breaker: In this type of circuit breaker, arc extinction is achieved using a magnetic field produced by the current in blow-out coils connected in series with the circuit being interrupted.
 The magnetic field moves the arc into arc chutes where the arc is lengthened, cooled, and quenched.

 The breaking action of such breakers becomes more effective with large currents.
 Therefore, these circuit breakers are used for high rupturing capacities and where voltage capacity is up to 11KV.

-On the occurrence of a fault, main contacts separate first, and the current is shifted to the arcing contacts.
+In the occurrence of a fault, the main contacts separate first, and the current is shifted to the arcing contacts.
 Now the arcing contacts separate, and the arc is struck between them.

 These circuit breakers are employed in AC circuits as well as DC circuits up to 12 kV.
 Such circuit breakers are usually of indoor type and installed on vertical control panels.
 As they have no oil, they are recommended where there are possibilities of fire and explosion.

 Thanks for reading about the “air circuit breaker working principle and construction.”
 For more details, visit Wikipedia.